SeekRBP: Leveraging Sequence-Structure Integration with Reinforcement Learning for Receptor-Binding Protein Identification: Results

 \subsubsection{Contribution of sequence and structure features}

 Next, we evaluated the relative contributions of sequence and structure features.
-As illustrated in Fig. \ref{fig:ablation_study} B, the model utilizing only sequence features achieves an AUROC of 0.9213, whereas the structure-only model yields a slightly lower AUROC of 0.9130.
-This suggests that while structural features are commonly regarded as informative, sequence data may offer greater discriminative power in our identification task.
-Notably, the integration of both modalities results in the highest performance (AUROC 0.9418), consistently outperforming single-modality approaches.
+As illustrated in Fig. \ref{fig:ablation_study} B, the model utilizing only structure features achieves an AUROC of 0.9224, whereas the sequence-only model yields a slightly lower AUROC of 0.9130.
+This suggests that while sequence features are commonly regarded as informative, structure data may offer greater discriminative power in our identification task.
+Notably, the integration of both modalities results in the highest performance (AUROC 0.9431), consistently outperforming single-modality approaches.
 One plausible reason is that the model can utilize the complementary nature of the two features: sequence data provides broad discriminative signals, while structural features help resolve ambiguous cases that are difficult to distinguish via sequence alone.
 Thus, multimodal integration is essential for maximizing the robustness and accuracy of RBP classification.